vistadataproject/documents/README.md

 __How?__

->__All sources of available metadata (both internal to VISTA as well as external__) will be transformed to an __single integrated web-standard data model__, and then normalized, annotated, and enriched.
-This will be ebedded and __operationalized in VISTA as a real-time, in-process read/write Master Data Model__.
-This will accomplished exclusively using [web data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) (RDF, Linked Data, JSON-LD) and [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies) (including Javascript, Node.js, Markdown, and Github).
+>__All sources of available metadata (both internal to VISTA as well as external__) will be transformed to an __single integrated web-standard data model__; normalized, annotated, and enriched, and finally ebedded and __operationalized in VISTA as a real-time, in-process read/write Master Data Model__.
+All components of this will be built on strictly [web data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards) (RDF, JSON-LD) and [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies) (Javascript, Node.js, Markdown, and Github, etc.).

 >![](/images/logos-tech/square/60h/jsonld.jpg)
 ![](/images/logos-tech/square/60h/rdf.jpg)